Sabayon/puppet-sabayon/README.md

 disk space used by cached package downloads.
 It does not accept any parameters, and does not support running noop mode.

+### `update`

+This task executes `equo update` command to update repository defintions on the target nodes.
+It accepts an optional `repo` paramter which limtis the updates to a single repo.
+If omitted, all repos defined on the target node are updated.

 ### `enman_repo`

 This task manages `enman_repo` resources and can list available/installed repos,